Key takeaways

 Headaches

-Low blood pressure, which can become fatal if it drops too much and is especially problematic if you already take medications to lower your blood pressure
+Low blood pressure (which is especially problematic if you already take medications to lower your blood pressure)

 Chest pain